makovstanislav/blog/posts/2022-05-16-executing-the-code.md

 description: This articles explains sequence of program execution
 image: /images/scala3.png
 ---
-This article covers simplified sequence of program execution.
+This article covers simplified sequence of program execution. **...in progress**

 Lets break down what happens when launch hello, world